basilesportif/gall-guide/guide-docs/overview.md

+*Note*: the "Backend Foundation" part of the guide is complete.
+The remaining sections are a work-in-progress.

 # The Complete Guide to Gall: Overview
 This guide will give you a full, working knowledge of every aspect of creating Gall modules in Urbit.
 Over the course of the guide, we will build up a code review/homework submission app that uses all aspects of Gall and a Landscape frontend.